 - granulated sugar to sweeten the blueberries, which sometimes can be quite tart depending on if you are baking with local berries that vary in flavour more than factory-farmed berries

-- lemon juice, to help balance out the sugar in the recipe
+- lemon juice to help balance out the sweetness of the filling

 - a thickener, like arrowroot flour (also called arrowroot starch) preferably or tapioca flour (also called tapioca starch)